googleapis/google-cloud-cpp/doc/adr/2022-11-16-option-precedence-hierarchy.md

 1. Default values

 **Consequences**: The intent was always to follow the priority defined here.
-However,
+Thus:

-- failure to detect conflicts is a bug in the library
+- Failure to detect conflicts is a bug in the library.
-- any changes in behavior are bug fixes
+- Any changes in behavior are bug fixes.
-- the number of conflicts is expected to be small as the overlap is tiny and the features are rarely used.
+- The number of conflicts is expected to be small as the overlap is tiny and the features are rarely used.